Ixion (video game)

 Ixion is a city building survival simulation video game developed by Bulwark Studios and published by Kasedo Games where players take control of a mobile space station traveling across space in search for a suitable planet for colonization after Earth was destroyed.
 It was released for Windows on December 7, 2022.
+Ports for PlayStation 5 and Xbox Series X/S are scheduled to be released on April 8, 2025.

 Gameplay

 The player takes the role of "the Administrator" in charge of the VVS (VOHLE Void Structure) Tiqqun (pronounced: "tycoon"), a mobile rotating wheel space station equipped with the "VOHLE engine" that allows interstellar travel.
 The Tiqqun's interior is divided into six sectors, within which the player can construct the required structures inside the interior for housing and resource processing and storage, as well as a system to transfer resources and population from one sector to another.
 The Tiqqun can construct docking bays that hold up to three ships apiece, with three types of ships to choose from: mining ships (to harvest raw materials from asteroids), cargo ships (to carry the mined materials or other resources found during the Tiqqun's journey), and science ships (required to interact with "events" in the different systems the Tiqqun visits).
 The player must juggle three major necessities to preserve the Tiqqun on its voyage: Its hull integrity, which is maintained by using EVA airlocks to apply repairs to the hull; the stability of the workforce in each sector, assisted by certain structures or gameplay decisions; and the trust of the overall population of the Tiqqun.
 The player is assisted in certain tasks by "Edden", the personal assistant AI aboard the Tiqqun, who alerts the player to events both onboard and outside the station (such as accidents or worker strikes, as well as cosmic weather conditions that might affect the Tiqqun's hull integrity).

 The game ends when either the player completes the campaign, the Tiqqun's hull integrity fails, or the crew's trust drops so low that they mutiny and topple the player's administration.